 A hyper-casual gaming app developer may choose to focus co-create content with influencers and create polished TikTok creatives, whereas a fintech app developer would be well served by establishing content partnerships, building an SEO-driven education funnel, or looking at opportunities on Connected TV.

-A well-executed diversifying strategy is less risky, with better ROAS, and greater lifetime value.
+A well-executed diversification marketing strategy is less risky, with better ROAS, and greater lifetime value.
 It effectively allows app marketers to have a level of resilience in the face of platform changes, because let’s be real, when Meta CPMs spike or Apple makes another significant privacy change, we all need a backup.

 The Importance of Diversification Marketing for App Teams